9 Essential IT setup

 If you are using one of the iMacs in A20/21, you do not need to install PsychoPy—it is already installed.

 - Download PsychoPy.
-We would highly recommend to download the “modern” standalone version (with Python 3.10).
-PsychoPy releases on GitHub.
+We would highly recommend to download the current stable version.3

 - After the download has completed, click on the downloaded file.

 - Drag and drop the PsychoPy icon onto the Applications folder icon (and wait for a while).
-If you do not complete this step, PsychoPy will not be installed properly!5
+If you do not complete this step, PsychoPy will not be installed properly!4

 After the installation is complete, you need to make two important changes in your system settings.
 If you do not make these changes, PsychoPy will not work.